Skip to main content

 We currently have over 200 members, including the great majority of European gas companies.
 We aim to provide a forum to share ideas by bringing together business and technical leaders from a range of gas processing organisations across 20+ countries.

-We are a not for profit organisation that brings players of the European Gas Industry together to do business around technical stories.
+We are a not-for-profit organisation that brings players of the European Gas Industry together to do business around technical stories.

 Here at GPA Europe, our role is two-fold: